srcML/srcML/README_DOCKER.md

 docker compose --env-file .env-package up
 ```

-All packages are output to the docker volume `srcml_data`.
+All packages are output to the docker volume `srcml_dist`.
 You can view the contents of the volume and download individual packages in the Docker Desktop.

 To view via docker: